 A study of the structure of music and its relationship to expressive meaning, focusing on the practical uses of analytical tools and techniques to explore, understand, and evaluate music.
-Every Other Year
+Every Other Year, next scheduled offering Fall 2010.

-340 Composers Forum (1).
-(An ensemble offered every semester)
+340 Composers Forum (1-1).

 A workshop and production ensemble intended for composition/theory majors.
 Explores compositional music-making by producing a concert of students' new works each semester, exploring and discussing new music of various kinds, and reflecting on how the Christian call to a daily practice of humility, love, and perseverance shapes music-making.
 Provides opportunities for students to apply their understanding in practical, personal ways.
+May be repeated each semester for credit up to eight hours.